 The Improvement Science Research Network (ISRN) is the only National Institutes of Health (NIH)-supported improvement research network.
 The ISRN’s primary mission is to accelerate interprofessional improvement science in a systems context across multiple sites.
-The uniqueness of the ISRN is that its focus on organizational systems makes it possible to scientifically explore the system effect(s) on the delivery of healthcare in the acute care setting.
+The uniqueness of the ISRN is its focus on organizational systems makes it possible to scientifically explore the system effect(s) on the delivery of healthcare in the acute care setting.

 The launch of the development phase of this National Institute of Nursing Research project was announced October 2009 by NIH.
 Read the story,